 We understand that evaluations are a stressful time, not just for the kids, but for parents as well.
 We would ask for parents to encourage their kids to focus on their own performance, not those of others.
-If each player performs to the best of their ability then we are confident that the process will find them placed on a team commensurate with their skill level and abilities.
+If each player performs to the best of their ability, then we are confident that the process will find them placed on a team commensurate with their skill level and abilities.

-Objective of Player Evaluation:
+2. Objective of Player Evaluation

-- To provide fair and impartial assessment of a player's total hockey skills during technical and skating scrimmage sessions. - To ensure that players have a reasonable opportunity of being selected to a team appropriate to their skill levels as determined during the evaluation process. - To provide uniformity and consistency in the evaluation process such that player's and parent(s) expectations are consistent from year to year as players move through the various levels of the association's programs. - To form teams to maintain balanced and competitive play where athletes can develop and participate equally and have fun playing hockey during the season.
+- a.
+To provide fair and impartial assessment of a player's total hockey skills during technical and skating scrimmage sessions. - b.
+To ensure that players have a reasonable opportunity of being selected to a team appropriate to their skill levels as determined during the evaluation process. - c.
+To provide uniformity and consistency in the evaluation process such that player's and parent(s) expectations are consistent from year to year as players move through the various levels of the association's programs. - d.
+To form teams to maintain balanced and competitive play where athletes can develop and participate equally and have fun playing hockey during the season.

-Responsibilities of Various Parties Involved:
+3. Responsibilities of Various Parties Involved

-VP Administration:
+I) VP Administration:

-- Facilitate and oversee the successful execution of the evaluation process, including third party vendors for technical and evaluations. - Oversight of evaluation committee and evaluation captains. - Ensure that all documentation and data entry has been received and audited. - Will ensure the confidentiality and integrity of the information collected during the process
+- a.
+Facilitate and oversee the successful execution of the evaluation process, including third party vendors for technical and evaluations. - b.
+Oversight of evaluation committee and evaluation captains. - c.
+Ensure that all documentation and data entry has been received and audited. - d.
+Will ensure the confidentiality and integrity of the information collected during the process.

-VP Operations:
+II) VP Operations:

-Help manage all submitted grievances or concerns.
-General oversight of team selection and the evaluation process
+a) Help manage all submitted grievances or concerns.
+General oversight of team selection and the evaluation process.

-Individual Board Members:
+III) Individual Board Members:

-- Assist with the process in whatever appropriate manner possible. - Keep all information confidential and support the process in front of the membership. - Support this Evaluation Procedure.
+- a.
+Assist with the process in whatever appropriate manner possible. - b.
+Keep all information confidential and support the process in front of the membership. - c.
+Support this Evaluation Procedure.

-Evaluation Lead:
+IV) Evaluation Lead:

-- Oversight of evaluation committee and evaluation captains. - Facilitate and oversee the successful execution of the evaluation process, including third party vendors for technical and evaluations. - Will be an active member of the auditing team.
-Required to keep all information confidential and support the process in front of the membership. - Ensure that all documentation necessary to completed evaluations has been received, collected, and submitted. - Will ensure the confidentiality and integrity of the information collected during the process
+- a.
+Oversight of evaluation committee and evaluation captains. - b.
+Facilitate and oversee the successful execution of the evaluation process, including third party vendors for technical and evaluations. - c.
+Will be an active member of the auditing team.
+Required to keep all information confidential and support the process in front of the membership. - d.
+Ensure that all documentation necessary to completed evaluations has been received, collected, and submitted. - e.
+Will ensure the confidentiality and integrity of the information collected during the process.

-Divisional Captains:
+V) Divisional Captains:

-- Will be an active member of the auditing team. - Keep all information confidential and support the process in front of the membership. - Facilitate and oversee the successful execution of the evaluation process for their assigned division. - Ensure that all documentation necessary to complete evaluations has been received, collected, and submitted. - Will ensure the confidentiality and integrity of the information collected during the process.
+- a.
+Will be an active member of the auditing team. - b.
+Keep all information confidential and support the process in front of the membership. - c.
+Facilitate and oversee the successful execution of the evaluation process for their assigned division. - d.
+Ensure that all documentation necessary to complete evaluations has been received, collected, and submitted. - e.
+Will ensure the confidentiality and integrity of the information collected during the process.

-Divisional Evaluators:
+VI) Divisional Evaluators:

-• 5 on 5 evaluation is 100% completed by a third-party vendor.
+a) 5 on 5 evaluation is 100% completed by a third-party vendor.
 Evaluators will input their player evaluation directly into the encrypted Team Genius program via an iPad.
 (In a rare session the evaluator may need to use their phone to access the app)

-Parents:
+VII) Parents:

-- Be aware of the expectations of the evaluation process and ensure that their child is prepared and aware of the same. - Avoid having any contact with any evaluators at any time during the evaluation process. - Communicate all concerns or questions to the Evaluation Lead, Divisional Captains, VP of Administration adhering to the 24-hour rule.
+- a.
+Be aware of the expectations of the evaluation process and ensure that their child is prepared and aware of the same. - b.
+Avoid having any contact with any evaluators at any time during the evaluation process. - c.
+Communicate all concerns or questions to the Evaluation Lead, Divisional Captains, VP of Administration adhering to the 24-hour rule.

-Process: - Technical Session:
+4. Process: - Technical Session: